luisw19/graphql-samples/graphql-countries-part1/README.md

-# Very Simple GraphQL Example
+# GraphQL Countries Part 1

-This is very simple GraphQL example using Node.JS Apollo-Server.
-Refer to http://graphql.org/code/#javascript for full list of example libraries for JavaScript.
+This example shows how to create a simple GraphQL Service that fetches hard-coded countries data.
+The example shows how to create a GraphQL Schema (With Object and Query types) and a resolver based on the  Apollo GraphQL implementation.

+Following a step by step guide on how to complete this sample:

 1) Install node.js for your operating system.
 E.g. in Mac in can be installed with brew as following: